J. Bernard Hogg

 J. Bernard Hogg (1908–1994) was an American labor historian.

-Hogg was the first chairman of the former Shippensburg State College's history/philosophy department and also taught at Indiana University.
+He was the first chairman of the former Shippensburg State College's history/philosophy department and also taught at Indiana University.

 Hogg graduated from Slippery Rock University and the University of Pittsburgh and the University of Chicago.

 Publications

 Hogg's Ph.D. dissertation at the University of Chicago in 1943 was “The Homestead Strike of 1892."

-"Public Reaction to Pinkertonism and the Labor Question," published in Pennsylvania History: A Journal of Mid-Atlantic Studies 11, no. 3 (July 1944), pages 171—199.
+"Public Reaction to Pinkertonism and the Labor Question," published in Pennsylvania History: A Journal of Mid-Atlantic Studies 11, no. 3 (July 1944), pages 171–199.